10 Fascinating Summer Facts You Need to Know

 The term “dog days of summer” comes from the ancient Greeks and Romans, who believed that the Dog Star, Sirius, added its heat to the sun during the summer months.

-Read more 10 Fascinating Karate Facts You Need to Know
+Read more 10 Fascinating Facts About Toothbrushes You Didn't Know

 Watermelon is a fruit that’s 92% water, making it an excellent hydrating snack for the summer.